KarlTDebiec/OOT3DHDTextGenerator/README.md

 replacing low resolution textures with high resolution alternatives.
 In most games, this functionality makes it straightforward to obtain high resolution text by replacing a few font textures.
-However, Ocarina of Time has an unusual text implementation in which each time a text string is displayed an image including one instance of each unique character in the string is created.
+However, Ocarina of Time has an unusual text implementation in which each time a text string is displayed the game generates an image including one instance of each unique character in the string.
 This behavior is presumably inherited from the Nintendo 64 version, on which it may have been useful for conserving memory.
-The script works around this behavior
+The script works around this behavior by:

-by:
-1. Scanning for text image files in the dump directory to which Citra saves textures
+1. Loading text image files from the directory to which Citra saves textures
 2. Parsing each text image into its component characters
 3. Writing new high resolution text images in the load directory from which Citra loads replacement textures

-The script accumulates text images as the game is played.
-The first time a text string is displayed it will be low resolution, but the next time that same string is loaded and displayed it will be replaced with a high resolution version.
+The script scans for text images as the game is played.
+The first time a text string is displayed it will be low resolution, but the next time that same string is reloaded for display it will be replaced with a high resolution version.
 Playing through the complete game should therefore yield a set of high resolution text images cover most displayed text.